All her life, she wanted a garden.

 And there it was.

-There, all the time she was weeding and feeling failed were plants who had been growing their best all along!
+There, all the time she was weeding and feeling failed were plants who had been growing their best!
 They hadn’t been cared for perfectly, but there they were!
 Peonies, up out of the ground tall and full and putting on buds!

 There were the poppies, spread over their borders and happily moving toward the first blossoming of the season!